People With Unsupportive Partners Have A Higher Risk Of This Disease, Research Found

 Advertisement

-While unsupportive partners definitely make for a disappointing relationship, its effect on your nerves is nothing compared to the impact it has on your arteries, causing a greater risk for heart disease.
+While unsupportive partners make for a disappointing relationship, their effect on your nerves is nothing compared to the impact it has on your arteries, causing a greater risk for heart disease.

 Advertisement

-A group of researchers at the University of Utah found that those who deemed their partner to be either completely unsupportive or ambivalent to them were more likely to have "heavily calcified arteries."
+Researchers at the University of Utah found that those who deemed their partner to be either completely unsupportive or ambivalent to them were more likely to have heavily calcified arteries.

 Advertisement

-Here are a few suggestions about how to show your partner you have their back:
+Here are a few suggestions about how to be a supportive partner:

 1. Inquire about their day